jmrashed/developing-restful-apis-with-python-and-flask/README.md

 Nowadays, choosing Python to develop applications is becoming a very popular choice.
 Python is one of the fastest-growing programming languages, having surpassed even Java on the number of questions asked on the platform.

+## Python Version
+We recommend using the latest version of Python.
+Flask supports Python 3.7 and newer.

 ## Why Flask?

 When it comes to web development on Python, there are two frameworks that are widely used: Django and Flask.
 Django is older, more mature, and a little bit more popular.
 Even though Django is older and having a slightly bigger community, Flask has its strengths.